TheKikGen/USBMidiKliK4x4/README.md

        USB MIDI IN  2 o<-------------o MIDI IN JACK 2
        USB MIDI IN  3 o<-------------o MIDI IN JACK 3
        USB MIDI IN  4 o<-------------o MIDI IN JACK 4

+The new routing is saved in the flash memory immediatly after the update.
+So it persists after power off.